EPiCs-group/epic-mace/docs/source/installation.rst

     > pip install epic-mace

 Please note, that PyPI epic-mace package does not contain rdkit in the requirements list to avoid possible conflicts between conda and pip RDKit installations.
-Therefore, you must install RDKit manually beforehand.
+Therefore, RDKit must be installed beforehand.

 .. _conda: https://anaconda.org/grimgenius/epic-mace